alexyorke/alexyorke.github.io/_posts/2021-02-22-incident-response-flows-slas-and-pipelines.md

 ---
 title: "Incident response flows, SLAs, and pipelines"
 date: 2021-02-22
+description: "Connects incident response and SLAs to CI/CD pipelines and proposes an 'absolutely-required' check tier for safer emergency merges during outages."
 ---

 Many organizations are adopting Agile and Agile-based processes.
 Agile's motto is "move fast and break things."
 While I agree that at some point you have to "Ship It", chances are there will be issues in production that have to be fixed, well, immediately.